 “Fruit press waste, Brother Clapstick,” said Mrs. Wiggins.
 “Legal.”

 “Well then, you might invite your son-in-law out of the tent to wash his dishes.”

 “It’s a sacrament, Brother Clapstick,” said Dilly Waycott.

 “Not in this assembly, we’re Baptists.”

-Arise, arise, good Christian, let right to
+Arise, arise, good Christian, let

 Let penitential sorrow to heavenly gladness lead,

 To light that has no evening, that knows nor moon nor sun,